-a.
-An RIO may be applied as an overlay to the N1-A, N1-B, N1-C, N1-D, and N1-E Zoning Districts only.

-b.
-An RIO District shall be applied to an area consisting of a minimum of 50 contiguous lots.
-Where a lot is included in an RIO District, all lots on the same block shall also be included, encompassing all blockfaces.
-Arterial fronting lots are not allowed within an RIO District and are exempt from this requirement.
+- a.
+An RIO may be applied as an overlay to the N1-A, N1-B, N1-C, N1-D, and N1-E Zoning Districts only. - b.
+An RIO District shall be applied to an area consisting of a minimum of 15 contiguous acres.
+The acreage calculation shall not include any property developed with a nonresidential use or any residential property developed with a use other than single-family, duplex, or triplex dwellings.
+Where a lot is included in an RIO District, all lots on the same block shall also be included, encompassing all blockfaces. - c.

-c.
 A RIO Residential Infill Overlay cannot be applied in combination with any of the following: HDO Historic District Overlay, HDO-S Streetside Historic District Overlay, and NCO Neighborhood Character Overlay.

-3. Exemptions
+3. Uses